kyrofa/snappy-docs/reference/plugins/source.md

     by the `source` keyword into `parts/<part-name>/src/` but it will only copy the specified subdirectory into `parts/<part-name>/build/`

+  - `source-checksum`: `<algorithm>/<digest>`

+    Snapcraft will verify that the source downloaded matches the checksum provided, and halt the build with an error if not.

 Note that plugins might well define their own semantics for the `source` keywords, because they handle specific build systems, and many languages have their own built-in packaging systems (think CPAN, PyPI, NPM).
 In those